elesardelavega/dibujosOasis/wordpress/wp-content/plugins/wpforms-lite/readme.txt

 With our Form Pages addon, you can create distraction-free custom form landing pages to increase conversions.

-To improve form completion rates, we created Conversational Forms&reg; which helps you make your feedback forms feel more human by adding an interactive layout. ([See Conversational Forms Demo](https://wpforms.com/features/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)).
+To improve form completion rates, we created Conversational Forms which helps you make your feedback forms feel more human by adding an interactive layout. ([See Conversational Forms Demo](https://wpforms.com/features/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)).

 = Easy to Customize and Extend =